-He is the recipient of Google Faculty Research Award in 2014 and 2018; five Best Paper Awards at ACM SenSys 2016, ACM MobiCom 2012, ACM MobiCom 2011, ACM MobiCom S3 2016, ACM MobiCom S3 2017, Best Paper Award Nominee at ACM SenSys 2017; Best Paper Runner-up Award at ACM SenSys 2018; ACM SigMobile Research Highlights in 2016 and 2017; and Communication of ACM Research Highlight in 2017; UC Denver Creative Research Fellowship in 2015; and received wide press coverage including Denver post, CNN TV, Fox News Channel, National Public Radio (NPR), The NY Times, The Wall Street Journal, MIT TechReview, and Yahoo!
+He is the recipient of Alfred F. Sloan Fellowship 2020, Google Faculty Research Award in 2014 and 2018; six Best Paper Awards at ACM MobiCom 2019, ACM SenSys 2016, ACM MobiCom 2012, ACM MobiCom 2011, ACM MobiCom S3 2016, ACM MobiCom S3 2017, Best Paper Award Nominee at ACM SenSys 2017; Best Paper Runner-up Award at ACM SenSys 2018; ACM SigMobile Research Highlights in 2016 and 2017; and Communication of ACM Research Highlight in 2017; UC Denver Creative Research Fellowship in 2015; and received wide press coverage including Denver post, CNN TV, Fox News Channel, National Public Radio (NPR), The NY Times, The Wall Street Journal, MIT TechReview, and Yahoo!
 News.
 Before joining University of Colorado Boulder in 2017, he was a faculty member at Computer Science and Engineering Department at University of Colorado Denver since 2013.
 Tam Vu received his Ph.D. from Computer Science and WINLAB, Rutgers in 2013.